 You can take your pick of our Road to Hana Tours or design a private charter for you and your family.

 Of course, getting away from the hustle and bustle of the holiday season in your town may mean that you want to take time for yourself and your family.
 Enjoy your very own Makahiki.
 A quiet holiday to rest and rejuvenate is always a good thing.

-After a few quiet days of recharging and slowing down to Maui Time, you can jump into some of these special seasonal activities we have described here as a perfect topper to your Makahiki Holiday Season on Maui!
+After a few quiet days of recharging and slowing down to Maui Time, you can jump into some of these special seasonal activities we have described here.
+It is a perfect topper for your Makahiki Holiday Season on Maui!